 Generating leads is the bread and butter of this site.

-If done correctly, network marketing is the lowest risk (highest potential) method for the average person to create wealth in a relatively short period of time.
+If done correctly, network marketing is the lowest risk & highest profit potential method for the average person to create wealth in a relatively short period of time.

-There are tons of great companies out there with products from health and wellness, to beauty, to travel clubs, and cooking.
-You can set up a content marketing strategy around that particular industry (such as travel) or around the profession in general.
+There are tons of great companies out there with products from health and wellness, to beauty, to travel clubs, and cooking, etc.

 It’s a great leveraged way to start a small side hustle and and grow it big over time.

 My goal is to recruit and train others to do what I’m doing and help them succeed with me.